tomhoule/homepage/content/post/intro.md

     - n! = n * (n-1)!
 - I had to figure out big operators and how to use finsets (present the 2-3 functions needed for `next_gizmo`)
+- For problem 3 (or 4? the one with inequalities), I had to figure out casts and `rwa`, `simpa`.
+Do the computable parts with integers, then cast to reals to work with square roots.